UPCOMING EVENTS

 Learn More About the Secret Life of Algae with Microscopes

 Dr. Alecia Bellgrove & Sally O’Connor Wrack revealed.
 The secret life of Algae.
 Bring your iphone/ipad to see the details of algae.
 Or delve deep inside with Microscopes to see the cellular structure.
 Discover the wonders of filamentous algae.
+Make your own bookmark with a piece of dried algae.

 Friday, 27 March 2026